Mastering time management at work

 The pressures of modern work are creating more unproductive noise for employees than ever.
 According to Slack’s latest State of Work report, 43% of employees find it hard to stay motivated, and 29% have difficulty keeping their focus.
 Meanwhile, 71% of business leaders are feeling the pressure to squeeze even more productivity out of their teams.

-From using AI to automating routine tasks, here are 11 tips that will help you master the art of managing your time.
+From using AI to automating routine tasks, here are 11 top tips for time better management.

 Sticky notes with checkmarks